-The project team must include a project manager who has experience managing development programs and is able to devote at least 75 percent effort to the project.
-This requirement may be satisfied through a contract with CIRM's Cell and Gene Therapy Center to provide project management services.
+The project team must include a project manager able to devote at least 75 percent effort to the project.
+This requirement may be satisfied through a contract with CIRM's Stem Cell Center to provide project management services.

 (5) Co-funding requirements